Consolidated Bank Ghana

 MCB Consulting Services Ltd (MCB Consulting) has been fully incorporated in June 2014 as a wholly owned subsidiary of MCB Group Ltd, the largest financial services provider in Mauritius and increasingly in the region.

-Woori Bank – Success Story
+Consolidated Bank Ghana – Success Story

 Since its foundation in 1982, Arab Tunisian Bank (ATB) has carved out a position as a top five bank in Tunisia by offering award-winning retail and corporate products.
 The bank has recently gone live on Temenos open platform for composable banking looking to transform its banking infrastructure to capitalize on the new digital age.
 The project’s first phase, which was completed by the implementation partner, Information Technology Solutions and Services (ITSS), included Temenos Banking Capabilities for Accounts, Lending, Deposits and Financial Crime Mitigation.